-According to a number of articles, including a piece in USA Today from August, voting delinquents offer the same lame excuses.
+According to a number of articles, including a piece in USA Today, voting delinquents offer the same lame excuses.
 Personally, I think they range from ignorant to pathetic, but that’s just me.
 To each item on the short list of cop-outs people actually give for taking a pass on the most precious liberty of all, I offer a counterargument.
 So next time someone tells you one vote doesn’t count, hit him or her with this.

 - I’m too busy.
 Right — doing things you enjoy or making money to create the life you want because you live in a free country.
 If you were a political prisoner or worked 12 hours a day in a sweatshop in a nation where you couldn’t vote and were suddenly offered the chance to do so, something tells me you’d find the time.

 - My vote doesn’t matter.
 If everyone believed that and no one showed up to vote, they’d be right.
 “Use it or lose it” applies here.
 Don’t assume others are going to do your job for you.
 This is your civic duty.